 - A $50 application fee (you may pay this online if you are completing the online application or you may send a check or money order payable to Marist College)

-- Personal statement which outlines the applicant’s career objective(s), the reason(s) for selecting Marist’s Information Systems program, desired specialization, and the applicant’s personal and professional expectations from the program; (in hard copy or via email).
+- A personal statement which outlines the applicant’s career objective(s), the reason(s) for selecting Marist’s Information Systems program, desired specialization, and the applicant’s personal and professional expectations from the program.

 - Official transcripts of all prior undergraduate and graduate institutions attended.
 Transcripts must be from regionally accredited institutions.